skywardboundd/TACT-NFT/README.md

-# Tact template project
+# Tact NFT project

-This template comes pre-configured to kickstart your new Tact project.
-It includes the Tact compiler, TypeScript, Jest integrated with [Sandbox](https://github.com/ton-org/sandbox), and a sample demonstrating how to run tests.
+This project is a port of the contracts from Func NFT TEP-62 & supporting TEP-66.

 ## How to use